What’s the difference between ‘limited edition’ and ‘open edition’?

-Limited-edition prints are only available in small limited numbers that go down as the size goes up.
+Limited edition prints are only available in small limited numbers that go down as the size goes up.
 They are each hand-numbered and signed in pencil just beneath the image area in the white border.
 The artist keeps the original print and offers only 50 numbered and signed prints worldwide, spread over 4 sizes.
 This means that your print is 1 out of only 50 numbered prints in the entire world, ever produced.
 Once a size or edition has sold out, there won’t be any more available no matter how much you try to persuade us.
-Prices for any given limited-edition print may rise as its availability decreases, especially in the bigger sizes, it pays off to be amongst the first buyers.
-Classic-edition prints are open artworks, which means they have no limit in their print run and are thus not numbered and neither signed.
-Classic-edition prints therefore cost less than limited editions.
-Otherwise, classic-edition prints are identical in appearance and quality to signed and numbered prints.
+Prices for any given limited edition print may rise as its availability decreases, especially in the bigger sizes, it pays off to be amongst the first buyers.
+Open edition prints are open artworks, which means they have no limit in their print run and are thus not numbered and neither signed.
+Open edition prints therefore cost less than limited editions.
+Otherwise, classic edition prints are identical in appearance and quality to signed and numbered prints.

 Do you offer Certificates of Authenticity?

 We can issue certificates upon request.
 However, in this digital age certificates are slightly overrated.
 They are easy to forge and in fact offer little authenticity.
 Besides that, buyers often don't know what to do with them.
 Each limited edition print is signed and numbered and therefore we believe the print itself is the Certificate of Authenticity.
 If, however you want a certificate, we are more than happy to produce one for you.
 Just let us know when finalising your order.

 Sure.
 We offer custom-made framing options for any artwork in store.
 We work with carefully selected types of solid wood, anti-glare ART-glass, and several forms of passe-partouts (matt board).
 Framing a print can be a very personal endeavor depending on the final location the work will be displayed; therefore we are ready to help you picking the right materials and colors.
 Please send an email to firstname.lastname@example.org to request a quote and to receive samples.